palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 ```

 #### After
-- To get the project dir, we can use the `ProjectLayout` service.
+- To get the project directory, we can use the `ProjectLayout` service.
 - To do file system operations like delete, we can use the `FileSystemOperations` service
 - We can inject these services into `MyTask`